robotmay/photographer-io/app/views/pages/terms_of_service.md

 ### Account Types and Restrictions

 #### All Accounts
-1. The maximum size for uploaded photographs is currently 30MB.
-The maximum size an image can be accessed at via the site is 2000 pixels in the largest axis, and for performance and plagiarism reasons we recommend you upload something around that size rather than the full-size original files.
-The original file you upload is not accessible by others, and it is only used for generating the smaller versions.
+1. 30MB is currently the maximum size for uploaded photographs.
+The maximum size an image can be viewed on the site is 2000 pixels in the largest axis.
+For performance and plagiarism reasons we recommend you upload something around those pixel dimensions instead of the full-size original files.
+Original files are not accessible by others, and are only used for generating smaller versions.
-2. You can 'Recommend' up to 10 photographs per day.
+2. You can "Recommend" up to 10 photographs per day.
+  * "Recommendations" affect the photos which appear in the "Recommended" section and help others discover your favourite images.

 #### Free Accounts
-Users with free accounts have the following account restrictions:
+The following account restrictions apply to members with free accounts:

-1. You may upload a maximum of 100 photographs per month (starting on the first day of each month).
+1. You may upload a maximum of 100 photographs per month.
+This limit resets at the start of every month.
-2. This limit can be increased through referring friends; up to 10 friends and up to a maximum of 200 photographs per month.
+2. The upload limit can be increased through referring friends.
+You gain an extra 10 uploads per month for each friend you refer, up to a maximum of 10 friends.
-3. Certain features are unavailable to free users, as outlined below under 'Paid Accounts'.

 #### Paid Accounts (coming soon)
-Users who choose to pay a subscription fee ("Subscribers") receive the following benefits:
+Members who choose to pay a subscription fee ("Paid Account") receive the following benefits:

-1. Unlimited photograph uploads per month, though we retain the right to limit any user we consider to be abusing the Site, as outlined under 'Fair Usage'.
+1. Unlimited uploads per month, though we retain the right to limit any user we consider to be abusing the Site, as outlined under "Fair Usage".
 2. Additional features across the site, including:
   1. The ability to share private collections.
   2. The option to increase the number of photographs displayed per page.
   3. The ability to filter categories, preventing them from displaying for the User whilst signed in.

-The benefits available to Subscribers are liable to change and increase over time, and all Users will be notified of alterations.
+The benefits available to Paid Accounts are liable to be modified over time.
+All members will be notified of modifications prior to implementation.

 ### Payments and Renewals
 #### General Terms